Reawakening at Newfoundland’s Fogo Island Inn

 Visiting Fogo Island Inn is an experience like no other.
 The property itself is a stunning representation of the island’s rich heritage.
 An Artist’s Guild was formed, and islanders transformed boat building skills into construction work, and repurposed woodworking expertise used for making cod-liver oil barrels to create exquisite pieces of furniture.
 All textiles – every curtain, duvet cover and hook rug – found in the Inn were handmade by community artisans, continuing the quilting and knitting traditions of their ancestors.
 Rooms, which display staggering views of the powerful Atlantic, come full-board and the regionally focused cuisine is impeccable.

 While at Fogo, you’re also encouraged to explore the local eateries.
 Pop by Growlers Icecream for a coffee and a treat and the Inn will take care of the bill.
 Think of the community members as your guides; there’s a good chance that friendships will form.
 Complimentary island orientations are provided by community hosts – teachers, poets, artists, crab catchers and fishers – who happily share their island memories and musings with vigor and pride.
 Outdoor adventures range from iceberg viewing and whale watching, to rowing punt boats and touring galleries.
 Fogo Island also is a place of seven seasons, and each one is magical and unique.
 Whether you journey here in spring, summer, late fall, winter, berry, pack ice or trap berth season, the authenticity, integrity and generosity displayed on Fogo Island will forever change you.
 Welcome to one of the four corners of the Earth.

-Learn about Fogo Island Inn’s inspirational founder, and inn keeper, Zita Cobb HERE.
+Learn about Newfoundland’s Fogo Island Inn and its inspirational founder, and innkeeper, Zita Cobb HERE.